sujitpal/nltk-examples/README.md

 ## src/docsim/

 A proof of concept for calculating inter-document similarities for a collection of text documents for a cheating detection system.
+Contains implementation of the SCAM (Standard Copy Analysis Mechanism) in order to possible near-duplicate documents.

+## src/phrases/

+A proof of concept to identify significant word collocations as phrases from about an hours worth of messages from the Twitter 1% feed, calculated as a log-likelihood ratio of the probability that they are dependent vs that they are independent.
+Based on the approach described in "Building Search Applications: Lucene, LingPipe and GATE" by Manu Konchady, but extended to handle any size N-gram.